SoundTraxx Company History

 In 2014 we introduced the Tsunami SoundCar Digital Sound Decoder, the first-ever 16-bit DCC decoder for rolling stock.
 We also developed Intelligent Consisting, a new method for quickly adding and removing trains in a consist without tricky programming.
-That fall, we broke ground on a new building to expand our manufacturing capabilitites.
+That fall, we broke ground on a new building to expand our manufacturing capabilities.

 SoundTraxx 25th Anniversary

 A number of milestones marked our 25th year of innovation in 2015.
 To start, we launched an entirely new line of decoders, the Econami.
 This value line of 16-bit sound decoders offers many great new features and some SoundTraxx classics at a more affordable price point.
 Econami includes our smallest decoder, the ECO-100, as well as the 'beefier' 4-amp ECO-400.
 We also introduced our first aftermarket 21-pin decoder, the ECO-21P, as well as our first electric sound version.
-Finally, we announced UK steam and diesel versions for the Econami line during our first appearance at the Warley National Railway Exhibition in Birmingham, England.
+Finally, we announced UK steam and diesel versions of the Econami line during our first appearance at the Warley National Railway Exhibition in Birmingham, England.

 Moved into New Manufacturing Facility